 The matrix numbers in parentheses are in the U7000 series and derive from the Checker single; obviously they were attached to the record when the Chess brothers finally released.
 We have recently been able to retrieve the original matrix numbers from the Indiana records site, http://45rpmrecords.com/IN/pop/K8OW-0882.php and http://45rpmrecords.com/IN/pop/K8OW-0881.php.

-According to Ferlingere, "That's How I Feel" was the A side; since Note 10019 did not designate A and B sides, this apparently just refers to the order of the matrix numbers.
+According to Ferlingere, "That's How I Feel" was the A side; Note 10019 did not designate A and B sides, so this apparently just refers to the order of the matrix numbers.
 Ferlingere says that Leroy King sang the high tenor lead on "My Vow to You."
 According to Dorsey Porter, Wes Montgomery did not play on this session.
 A listen to "My Vow to You" indicates one tenor sax (no solos), piano, guitar, bass, and drums.
 The guitarist doesn't sound like Ronnie Haig, either.